The Boxspring is a hybrid breed of dog that brings together the Boxer and the English Springer Spaniel.

 Boxspring Puppies – Before You Buy…

-So, prior to you buying a Boxspring puppy, there are several rather important things for you to think about.
+So, before you buying a Boxspring puppy, there are several rather important things for you to think about.

 You need to be quite honest with yourself when it comes to choosing a dog and making sure that you can provide them with everything that they need, and this is no different.

-Ultimately, we want you to think about things along these kinds of lines.
+Ultimately, we want you to think about these things:

 - Can you handle how lively this breed could be?

 - Are you prepared to spend the time training it correctly?

 - Are you aware of any potential health issues that can affect this breed?